awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/testing-your-saas-product.md

 ## Test New Customer Registration<a name="test-new-customer-registration"></a>

- Verify the customer registration process works, and that the customer can acceptyour terms and then register:
+ Verify the customer registration process works, and that the customer can accept your terms and then register:

 1. Create an account in your product\.